crcdng/hen-vr-playground-wallet/README.md

 Please make sure you are informed about the conditions of the MIT license for using this code, which excludes warranty of any kind.

 DO NOT upgrade Taquito or the code will break.
-The Beacon Wallet code is a mess https://github.com/ecadlabs/taquito/issues/882, https://github.com/airgap-it/beacon-sdk/issues/138 therefore currently it requires downgrading the `taquito` / `beacon-wallet` packages.
+The Beacon Wallet SDK code is a mess https://github.com/ecadlabs/taquito/issues/882, https://github.com/airgap-it/beacon-sdk/issues/138 therefore currently it requires downgrading the `taquito` / `beacon-wallet` packages.

 DO NOT upgrade the (deprecated) parcel bundler, newer versions have problems with static files such as 3d model formats.
 DO NOT downgrade either.
 The working configuration is "parcel-bundler": "1.12.5" and "parcel-plugin-static-files-copy": "2.6.0".